 Clinker quality related issues are addressed by evaluating the chemistry and operational parameters.

-The inadequacy of emission management systems generally found in older plants do not meet current emission regulations.
+The inadequacy of emission management systems generally found in older plants does not meet current emission regulations.
 PEC Consulting can analyze emission levels and provide solutions to improve emission management.

-PEC Consulting Group has experienced staff to undertake Plant Process Audits and provide ongoing technical assistance to cement plants to improve operational performance.
+The expert staff at PEC Consulting Group has the capability to undertake Plant Process Audits and provide ongoing technical assistance to cement plants to improve operational performance.
 The scope of work generally includes:

 - Plant visit and discussions with the plant’s operating personnel